 Her outstanding live performances have gained her a legion of famous fans over the years, from David Bowie to Prince, Stevie Wonder to Quincy Jones.
 She has collaborated on stage and on record with the likes of Prince, Jamiroquai, Bryan Adams, Ronnie Wood, Carlos Santana, Andrea Bocelli, Jools Holland, Jamie Cullum, Joss Stone, Take That and Chaka Khan

 Knight has toured the UK several times in her own right and has sold out London’s Royal Albert Hall on three occasions, debuting there in 2007.
-She wowed a viewing audience of 1 billion with an outstanding rendition of the song “I Am What I Am" in the finale of the London 2012 Paralympics Opening Ceremony.
+Her broadcasting work includes presenting four series of Radio 2 show Beverley’s Gospel Nights, and two series of hit BBC1 show Just The Two Of Us.
+In the summer of 2012, Beverley wowed a 1 billion viewing audience with an outstanding rendition of the song “I Am What I Am" in the finale of the London 2012 Paralympics Opening Ceremony.

 Beverley recently appeared in the all star cast of Amazon's new live action movie version of Cinderella (2021), with Camila Cabello in the title role.
 She also appeared in a cameo role in the Channel 4 pilot Big Age.